jungxue/Jellyfishtest/README.md

 The study is very interesting.

-The primary goal is simpliy to see if I can form grouping (not working out Gene Enrichment Score from summary data), so a simple proportion count was used to rank most "significant" groupings.
+The primary goal is simpliy to see if I can form grouping (not the same as working out Gene Enrichment Score from summary data), so a simple proportion count was used to rank most "significant" groupings.
 I Will try "gese" function from Bioconductor package "phenoTest" if I had time and see how results compare to the original study.

 ![plot1](GOGroup1.jpg)